arvimal/BootCamp/001-Linux-Booting/README.md

 ## How does a Linux machine boots up?

-### 1. The Linux Boot process
+### The Linux Boot process

+**1. Power up the machine**

-**1. The Boot process starts when a user powers up the machine.**
+The Boot process starts when a user powers up the machine.

 **2. Power supply starts up, and regulates itself into the operating voltage.**

-    * This may take less than a millisecond.
+This may take less than a millisecond.

 **3. The Power supply system sends the [PowerGood](https://en.wikipedia.org/wiki/Power_good_signal) signal to the Motherboard.**
 * The ATX specification defines the Power-Good signal as a +5-volt (V) signal generated in the power supply when it has passed its internal self-tests and the output voltages have stabilized.

 * The Power Good signal (power-good) prevents a computer from attempting to operate on improper voltages and damage itself by alerting it to an improper power supply.

 **4. The Motherboard starts the Processor, once it recieves the `Power Good` signal.**

 **5. The Processor resets its internal registers, and fill it with pre-defined information.**

 * 80386 series and later series set the following registers and corresponding data.

 ```text
         IP (16 Bit register)           - 0xfff0